chenhcs/GIANT/README.md

 # GIANT
-GIANT (Gene-view data Integration and ANalysis Technique) is a method for large-scale joint analyses of atlas-level single cell data.
+GIANT (Gene-view data Integration and ANalysis Technique) is a method for large-scale analyses of atlas-level single cell data.